Installation

 nano variables.cfg

-MUST BE CONFiRMED WHEN WE HAVE THE NETWORK IN TESTNETlocate the OVERRIDE_CONFIGVER option and input a value there, something like tags/T1.3.14.0.
-The tags/ prefix will tell the scripts to use the tag and not search a branch called T1.3.14.0.
-Call the upgrade command on the scripts to install the desired configuration version.
+locate the `OVERRIDE_CONFIGVER` option and input a value there, something like `tags/T1.3.14.0`.
+The `tags/` prefix will tell the scripts to use the tag and not search a branch called `T1.3.14.0`.
+Call the `upgrade` command on the scripts to install the desired configuration version.

 WARNING